Deep Manifold Embedding for Hyperspectral Image Classification

 \section{Introduction}

-Recently, hyperspectral images, which contain hundreds of spectral bands to characterize different materials, make it possible to discriminate different objects with the plentiful spectral information and have proven its important role in the literature of remote sensing and computer vision \cite{gong_1,zhong, zhong2019}.
-As an important hyperspectral data task, hyperspectral image classification aims to assign the unique land-cover label to each pixel and is also the key technique in many real-world applications, such as the urban planning \cite{urban}, military applications \cite{military}, and others.
+Recently, hyperspectral images, which contain hundreds of spectral bands to characterize different materials, make it possible to discriminate different objects with the plentiful spectral information and have proven its important role in the literature of remote sensing and {computer vision \cite{sun2020,feng2019, luo2018}}.
+As an important hyperspectral data {processing} task, hyperspectral image classification aims to assign the {unique land-cover label to each pixel \cite{sun2019,zhan2019}} and is also the key technique in many real-world applications, such as the urban planning \cite{urban}, military applications \cite{military}, and others.
 However, hyperspectral image classification is still a challenging task.
 There exists high nonlinearity of samples within each class due to the high spectral channels, which makes the representation under Euclidean distance cannot work well.
 Therefore, how to effectively model and represent the samples of each class tends to be a difficult problem.
-Besides, great overlapping which occurs between the spectral channels from different classes in the hyperspectral image \cite{manolakis2003,gong_statistical}, multiplies the difficulty to obtain discriminative features from the samples.
+Besides, great overlapping which occurs between the spectral {bands} from different classes in the hyperspectral image \cite{manolakis2003,gong_statistical}, multiplies the difficulty to obtain discriminative features from the samples.

 Deep models have demonstrated their potential to model and represent the samples in various tasks, including the field of hyperspectral image classification \cite{deep_1,deep_2}.
-It can learn the model adaptively with the data information from the training samples and extract the difference between different classes.
+It can learn the model adaptively with the data information from the training samples and extract {discriminative features} between different classes.
 Due to the good performance, this work takes advantage of the deep model to extract features from the hyperspectral image.
-However, large amounts of training samples are required to guarantee a good performance of the deep model while there usually exists limited number of training samples in many computer vision tasks, especially in the literature of hyperspectral image classification \cite{gong_statistical}.
-Therefore, how to construct the training loss and fully utilize the data information with a certain limited number of training samples becomes the essential and key problem for effectively deep learning.
+However, large amounts of training samples are required {for the training of} the deep model while there usually exists limited number of {training samples in the literature of hyperspectral image classification \cite{gong_statistical}}.
+Therefore, how to construct the training loss and fully utilize the data information with a certain limited number of training samples becomes the essential and key problem for {training deep model effectively}.